Sunday, May 7, 2023

 Challenges

 Challenges are an interesting way to mess with PC action economy during a scene, and the Overcome actions required to remove them often generate both twists and hero points, so both sides of the table get something out of them.
 The rulebook spends quite a lot of time explaining how to build challenges, and following those guidelines will still leave a GM with plenty of room for creativity.
-When doings so it's worth considering a few things beyond just what difficulty of element you want, though.
+When doing so it's worth considering a few things beyond just what difficulty of element you want, though.

 Simpler challenges are probably best as part of an environment (see below) where they can be introduced as twists gradually.
 Long, involved challenges are better used as elements unto themselves so that the PCs can start working on them from the start of the scene.
 Timed challenges can be tricky to balance, especially if introduced through a twist - it's usually pointless to put a three-turn timer on a Red zone environmental challenge since it won't trigger till the tracker runs out anyway, for ex.